Red Beach Santorini is one of the most iconic beaches in Greece. Here's how to safely visit the Red Beach in Santorini.

 Most people tend to drive to Red Beach in either a hire car, or the increasingly popular ATV hires.
 To do so, follow the signs for Ancient Akrotiri, and once there, you'll find a little car park to the right of the Akrotiri Excavations site parking lot.

 If you're not driving, there's a bus service that will also drop you off here, and probably a bus tour or two.
+Regular buses leave from the central bus station in Fira and head down to Akrotiri.
+From the bus stop where you get off, walk down to the sea (about 5 mins), and the follow the walking path.

 You reach Red Beach from a footpath which starts at a small canteen near the church at the beach parking.
 You'll notice a few signs saying do not enter because of the danger of rockslides.
 More on this later!